Upcoming SAT and ACT Full Practice Test at EWHS – ACT – Feb. 23 and SAT – March 2, 2019

-Recommended Timing of College Entrance Exams: With the help of the Career Center, we have developed a schedule of tests for the school year.
-Although any student can take the test, we have set the schedule with juniors in mind.
-Juniors should take the official test no later than spring of their junior year.
+Recommended Timing of College Entrance Exams: With the help of the Career Center, we have developed a practice test schedule for the school year.
+Although any student can take the practice test, we have set the schedule with juniors in mind.
+Juniors should take the official test no later than the spring of their junior year.
 If needed, they can take the official test once more in summer or early fall of their senior year.
 This timing allows students to have an idea of what their test score is and if needed, spend some time over the summer studying to retake the exam.
 In addition, it allows students to see their score and determine what colleges they should be considering or eliminating from their application pool.
 Please note, that many years ago the ACT and SAT were somewhat regional, with different regions or colleges preferring one test over the other for admissions.
 This is no longer the case and both tests are accepted at all colleges.
 In addition, there are colleges who no longer require either test when applying.

 The EWHS PSO and the Princeton Review offer the full-length SAT and ACT practice exams several times a year.
 Although all students are welcome to take the practice tests – students would be best served to take the practice test in their Sophomore year or early in their Junior year.
 These tests are an opportunity for students to gain experience taking the test, determine which test they may perform best on, and discover their strengths and weaknesses.
 The SAT and ACT are an important part of your student’s college application, the practice tests can be a helpful tool in improving their performance on these tests.
 It is recommended that students take both practice tests to help determine which test they should concentrate their effort on.
 Although the tests are fairly similar, differences in time per question, amount and difficulty of math, and overall comfort with the test can influence students’ results.
 Taking both tests allows students to compare their experience and decide which test is best for them.
 All students, regardless of grade, are welcome to take any of the tests offered.